 5. Bring Autograph Books (+ Wear Mickey Ears!)

 If your kids are doing autographs, don’t forget them here!
-This will save you time from having to wait in line to get autographs from the We also suggest wearing fun Mickey gear such as Mickey or Minnie Ears that you bought before your trip to save yourself some money!
+This will save you time from having to wait in line to get autographs from them while in the Disney Parks.
+We also suggest wearing fun Mickey gear such as Mickey or Minnie Ears that you bought before your trip to save yourself some money!